 We capitalize certain costs incurred in connection with obtaining or developing internal-use software, including payroll and payroll-related costs for employees who are directly associated with the internal-use software projects and external direct costs of materials and services.
 Capitalization of such costs ceases when the project is substantially complete and ready for its intended purpose.
 Costs incurred during the preliminary project and post-implementation stages, as well as software maintenance and training costs are expensed as incurred.
-We capitalized approximately \$2.8 million and \$2.7 million of costs incurred for the development of internal-use software for the years ended December 31, 2021 and 2020, respectively.
+We capitalized approximately \$3.6 million, \$2.8 million and \$2.7 million of costs incurred for the development of internal-use software for the years ended December 31, 2022, 2021 and 2020, respectively.

 When a software license is included in a cloud computing arrangement and we have the legal right, ability and feasibility to download the software, it is accounted for as software, included in property and equipment, and amortized.
 If a software license is not included or we do not have the ability or feasibility to download software included in a cloud computing arrangement, it is accounted for as a service contract, which is expensed to direct expenses or selling, general and administrative expenses during the service period.
-Effective January 1, 2020, we prospectively adopted ASU 2018-15, Intangibles-Goodwill and Other-Internal Use Software (Subtopic 350-40).
-This ASU aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
-The adoption did not significantly impact our results of operations and financial position.

 We provide for depreciation and amortization of property and equipment using annual rates which are sufficient to amortize the cost of depreciable assets over their estimated useful lives.
-We use the straight-line method of depreciation and amortization over estimated useful lives of three to ten years for furniture and equipment, three to five years for computer equipment, one to five years for capitalized software, and seven to forty years for our office building and related improvements.
+We use the straight-line method of depreciation and amortization over estimated useful lives of two to ten years for furniture and equipment, three to five years for computer equipment, one to five years for capitalized software, and seven to forty years for our office building and related improvements.
 Software licenses are amortized over the term of the license.